Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	 Dark Reading

-5.Which of the following is a great way to connect with other security professional in the industry ?
+5. Which of the following is a great way to connect with other security professional in the industry ?
+	Finding them on social media